ArkadiusN/Experimental-Performance-Evaluation-of-DDS/README.md

 so that the configuration will point it out'
 ```

-Continuing the ‘$\color{yellow}{.jar}$’ file was used in the “bin/release” sub-directory to start the publisher in a separate command-line interface with the informed range of command-line parameter choices.
+Continuing the $\color{yellow}{.jar}$ file was used in the “bin/release” sub-directory to start the publisher in a separate command-line interface with the informed range of command-line parameter choices.
 The list of these choices is:

 ```bash
 -perftest_java -pub 'Was used in one window to start the publisher'